dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

 ...
 [1, 0, 3],
 ...
 [3, 1, 0]])

+.. [#]
+    The :ref:`opt_model_construction_nl_guidance` section discusses how to
+    select decision variables.

-Such decision-variable and constant symbols form the "root" of the :term:`directed acyclic graph` underlying the model.
+Such decision-variable symbols and constant symbols form the "root" of the :term:`directed acyclic graph` underlying the model.

 .. figure:: ../_images/nl_model_construct_root.svg